mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 ## Summary

 Katagiri Roshi further outlines meditation, *dhyāna*, as the way to study karma.
-The triple world: the world of desire, the world of form, and the world of formlessness.
-The world of formlessness does not mean literally a formless world, it means to get things not in a dualistic way.

 ## Transcript